This guide showcases and explains our top picks for the best lawn scarifier for your garden.

 Choosing the best scarifier for your lawn is easy.

 The best one for you depends on the size of your lawn, your budget and whether or not you like hard physical work.
-If you’re wondering how to use your new scarifier, our guide on ‘how to scarify your lawn‘ will show you what to do whether you bought a powered machine or hand tool.
+If you’re wondering how to use your new scarifier or lawn aerator, our guide on ‘how to scarify your lawn‘ will show you what to do whether you bought a powered machine or hand tool.

 If you have a small lawn and a limited budget, a hand-held scarifier is likely to be your best choice.

 You must be ready for a bit of hard work though.
 Even a small lawn can take several hours to scarify by hand with a handheld scarifier.